hckr/gwgc2017/DIARY.md

 I found a great [background music][5], but unfortunately it's file size is 5.5 MB (3:12, OGG).
 After cutting out a 0:15 sample, resampling it down to 2500 Hz and saving with quality level 0 (max is 10), I managed to end up with a 10488-byte file.
 It's hard to imagine that all other things will fit into remaining ~10 kB, but let's hope for the best for now.

-I found another [background music][6], because as I noticed, Chrome had trouble reading previous one.
-What's interesing is the new one which is the same format, 2500 Hz & 0-quality, plays just fine.
-Remember to always check in multiple browsers, especially if contest is targeted at Chrome!
-As a plus, I get a couple more bytes, since new background music is 8183 bytes.
+I found another [background music][6], because as I noticed, Chrome had trouble reading previous one. <s>What's interesing is the new one which is the same format, 2500 Hz & 0-quality, plays just fine.</s> I must have messed something up.
+Real thing seems to be that Chrome refuses to play file with less than 3000 Hz.
+Remember to always check in multiple browsers, especially if contest is targeted at Chrome! <s>As a plus, I get a couple more bytes, since new background music is 8183 bytes.</s> New file is 6209 bytes.

 ## Looping audio

 `<audio loop>` doesn't loop correctly, there is always a small gap before restart.
 Web Audio API (`window.AudioContext`) doesn't have this defect.

-## Compression is like a box of chocolates
+## <s>Compression is like a box of chocolates</s>

-After I boosted the background volume up in Audacity (using "Amplify" filter), the file size dropped to 5730 bytes.
-It's a kind of magic!
+<s>After I boosted the background volume up in Audacity (using "Amplify" filter), the file size dropped to 5730 bytes.
+It's a kind of magic!</s>

+I just can't use Audacity properly.
+Final freq is set at the bottom as "Project Rate".
+I must have selected this finally and hence the effect.

 [1]: http://gynvael.coldwind.pl/?id=668#comments